Aaryan-khairnar/keycloak-sso-implementation/03-drupal-integration.md

 sudo nano /var/www/drupal/web/sites/default/settings.php
 # edit the new settings.php to add your server's IP as a trusted host
 ```
-Inside Drupal default settings we add the following lines
+Inside Drupal default settings add the following lines

-Here we are adding our machines ip address as a trusted host:
+Add our machines ip address as a trusted host:

 ![4](./images/3/4.png)

-We Allow HTTP client to connect to a server with a self-signed SSL certificate:
+Allow HTTP client to connect to a server with a self-signed SSL certificate:

 ![5](./images/3/5.png)

-We then set SELinux contexts
+Then set SELinux contexts
 ```bash
 sudo semanage fcontext -a -t httpd_sys_rw_content_t "/var/www/drupal(/.*)?" sudo restorecon -Rv /var/www/drupal/
 ```
-We Tell SELinux that the web server is allowed to read and write content in this directory.
+Tell SELinux that the web server is allowed to read and write content in this directory.
 This is the persistent method.

 Apply the Contexts: Run restorecon to apply the new SELinux policies to the files immediately.

-Next we edit the httpd apache file and map /drupal url path to Drupal Filesystem directory.
+Next edit the httpd apache file and map /drupal url path to Drupal Filesystem directory.

 ```bash
 sudo nano /etc/httpd/conf.d/applications.conf